Matthew-Mosior/idris2-parser/README.md

 here parses an example WebIDL string of about 2'000 lines of code in about 8 ms on my machine, while the parser currently in use in the idris-webidl project takes over 60 ms for the same string.

+# parser-xml

+The parser-xml sub-project provides a lexer and parser for the [Extensible Markup Language (XML) 1.0 (Fifth Edition)](https://www.w3.org/TR/xml/).